 There's not many investments more exciting than real estate.
 You can see and touch it.
 It's working for you around the clock.
 You can look at a tall apartment building and relish in the fact that you own a piece of it - albeit a small piece.

-In our very simple opinion, real estate is complex, but also a potentially lucrative investment.
+In my very simple opinion, real estate is complex, but also a potentially lucrative investment.
 REITs have been available in the stock market for years, and those provide greater liquidity.
 But, they are subject to more volatility as investors buy and sell the shares in the open market.
 Fundrise provides access to a private market, dampens some of the volatility and diversifies your investment.
 It is certainly worth considering as part of your alternative investment portfolio.

 As with all of our posts, this is not intended to provide any financial advice or solicit investments.
 This is only our opinion of the platform, services provided and potential risks we see.
 For more information please see our services page.